-Blue Ocean methodology
+Blue Ocean Methodology

-The Blue Ocean Strategy is a method for developing long-term profitable business models in the area of strategic management: The basic idea is that only through the development of innovative and new markets that the broad masses of customers and non-customers Really differentiating and relevant benefits, “Blue Oceans” offer, lasting success can be achieved.
-This is to be achieved, among other things, by reducing competition, acquiring new customers and optimizing cost structures.
+The Blue Ocean Strategy is a strategic management method for developing sustainably profitable business models.
+Its core principle is that lasting success can only be achieved by developing innovative new markets that offer truly differentiating and relevant benefits—"Blue Oceans"—to the broad mass of customers and non-customers alike.
+This is to be achieved, among other things, through the elimination of insignificant competition, the acquisition of new customers, and optimized cost structures.

 Value curves

-Two aspects must be taken into account during implementation:
+Two aspects must be considered during implementation:

 - Overcoming organizational hurdles (tipping point management)